Skip to content

 Budget and Congress

-Congressional justifications
+Congressional Justifications

 The National Eye Institute (NEI) receives its annual budget through a congressional appropriation for the U.S. Department of Health and Human Services and the National Institutes of Health (NIH).
 The fiscal year (FY) starts on October 1 of the preceding calendar year (CY) and runs through September 30.